openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetHealth.md

 - Health values typically range from 0.0 to 100.0, but can be set higher
 - Setting health to 0.0 will kill the NPC
 - NPCs spawn with 100.0 health by default
-- You can set health above 100.0 for enhanced NPCs
-- Use floating-point values for precise health control

 ## Related Functions